AntonioMarsella/AntonioMarsella.github.io/brand.md

 It seems that every color has a meaning, and they say to choose something that reflects what I want to communicate.
 However, as I always do, I started from "what the final product looks like in my mind".
 It's not yet well defined, but definetely I can see a vivid blue, and some juggling balls where yellow, green and red or purple is visible.
 Now I will look into the meaning of them:
--   Blue: Intelligence, wisdom, integrity, leadership, authority, truth, peace, loyalty, reliability, confidence, hope, clarity, communication, imagination
+-   <span style="color:blue">*Blue*</span>: Intelligence, wisdom, integrity, leadership, authority, truth, peace, loyalty, reliability, confidence, hope, clarity, communication, imagination
     -   ok, approved ✅
 -  Yellow: Sunshine, joy, warmth, happiness, caution, warning, vision, intellect, creativity, light, self-motivation, independence
    -  well, these things sound like horoscopes...